-Are you interested in enhancing your career and technical education (CTE) program and inspiring your students to become science, technology, engineering, and math (STEM) industry leaders?
+Are you interested in enhancing your career and technical education (CTE) program and inspiring your students to become STEM (science, technology, engineering, and math) leaders?
 Consider the Technology Student Association (TSA)

 to achieve these goals.
-Serving as a TSA chapter advisor at your school means that you and your members are part of a national organization that promotes and recognizes excellence in STEM through:
+Serving as a TSA chapter advisor at your school means that you and your members are part of a national career and technical student organization (CTSO) that promotes and recognizes excellence in STEM through:

 Each year TSA brings together leading technology and engineering educators with hands-on classroom experience to revise, review, and develop competitions at the middle or high school level.
-All competitive events are correlated with national STEM standards,
+All middle school competitions and high school competitions are correlated with national STEM standards,

 and have detailed scoring criteria for judging.
-All TSA competitions—more than 60 middle and high school events combined—can be implemented at the local, state and national level.
+All TSA competitions—more than 70 in middle school and high school combined—can be implemented at the local, state, and national levels.

 student members develop leadership skills to apply to their future academic and professional careers.
 Members have the opportunity to hold leadership roles through elected offices at the chapter, state, and national levels, as well as through